 The Teapot Dome Service Station is a former gas station built in 1922 and a shining example of novelty architecture.
-This little piece of design shamefully reminds us of the Teapot Dome Scandal that rocked the presidency of Warren G. Harding and sent Interior Secretary Albert Fall to prison.
+This little piece of design shamefully reminds us of the Teapot Dome Scandal that nearly toppled the presidency of Warren G. Harding and resulted in Interior Secretary Albert Fall spending some time in prison.
 The scandal involved the leasing of Navy petroleum reserves to private oil companies without congressional oversight or a competitive bid process.

 After the service station finally closed its doors in 2006, the city of Zillah purchased the property and started a complete restoration of the hand-built teapot.
 The teapot and the original out buildings (bathrooms) were then moved to the current location.
 The Friends of the Teapot Association, historic preservation and community service, operates the teapot that now serves as Zillah’s visitors center.

 Teapot Dome Service Station Facts

 - The Teapot Dome Scandal was the leasing of government oil reserves in places around the United States, namely the little known location of Teapot Dome, Wyoming.